Get E-Book

 }

-The most important rule: always check write()'s return value.
-If it returns false, pause your data source and wait for drain before continuing.
+For direct writes, use the same rule the stream uses internally - always check write()'s return value.
+If it returns false, pause the source and wait for drain before continuing.

 const reader = createReadStream("input.txt");